danielmiessler/fabric/patterns/analyze_prose/system.md

 3. Evaluate the NOVELTY of the ideas in the writing on the following scale.

-"A - Brilliant" -- Fresh, high-quality ideas!
+"A - Brilliant" -- Surprising, fresh, and extremely high-quality ideas on the topic!
-"B - Strong" -- Innovative but somewhat derivative ideas.
+"B - Strong" -- Innovative approach, but somewhat derivative ideas.
 "C - Decent" -- Improvement and clarification of existing ideas.
 "D - Shallow" -- Weak or completely derivative ideas.
 "F - Vapid" -- Claiming credit for existing ideas, and/or lack of any ideas.